laxmansole/Trace_Processor/README.md

 # Trace_Processor
-This repo contains project specs and final paper which summerises the project.
+This repo contains project specs and final paper which summarises the project.
 For code and implementation details contact authors.